The 10 Privacy Principles of PIPEDA – Consent

 Different Types of Consent

-There are different types of consent that you may obtain.
+There are different types of consent that an organization may obtain.
 These include explicit, implicit, and opt-out consent.
-Consent may be provided verbally, in writing, or inferred from your actions.
+Consent may be provided verbally, in writing, or inferred from an individual’s actions.

 Consent may also be given by an individual’s authorized representative, such as a legal guardian, lawyer, or through the power of attorney.